Property modification of PVC products

 PVC with enhanced heat resistance is used for heat resistant rigid PVC pipes, such as hot water supply pipes or electric cable protecting tubes, and instrument panels of vehicles.
 On the other hand, soft PVC products with modified heat resistance can be manufactured by blending with a high-polymer plasticizer.
 Such products are used for heat resistant cable covering and other applications.

 Prevention of plasticiser bleed and volatilisation

-In order to prevent bleeding, volatilisation or migration of plasticisers to other materials from soft PVC products, plasticizers with high molecular weight or high compatibility with PVC are adopted.
-Fig.5 shows an example where a polyester plasticiser with a molecular weight of 1,500 is used to replace DOP, which is a general-purpose plasticiser with a molecular weight of 390.
-Test pieces are placed in an oven of 160 °C and rates of weight loss are measured to represent volatilisation of plasticisers as time elapses.
+In order to prevent bleeding, volatilisation or migration of plasticisers from soft PVC to other materials, plasticisers with high molecular weight or high compatibility with PVC are adopted.
+The figure shows an example where a polyester plasticiser with a molecular weight of 1,500 is used to replace DOP, which is a general-purpose plasticiser with a molecular weight of 390.
+Test pieces are placed in an oven of 160 °C and rates of weight loss are measured to represent the volatilisation of plasticisers as time elapses.

 Another way to avoid bleeding, volatisation or migration is to use plasticiserfree flexible PVC products, such products composed of graft polymerised EVA (ethylene vinyl-acetate copolymer) and PVC, or a terpolymer composed of ethylene-vinyl acetate-carbon monoxide.